eparlato/christmas-lights-kata/christmas-lights-backlog.md

 ### Notes

-I can't simply cal light.setStatus from the grid.
+I can't simply call light.setStatus from the grid.
 What if the command is TOGGLE?

 CommandProcessor becomes CommandParser.
 CommandParser parses the command sequence, and creates a sequence of LightCommand objects.
 Each LightCommand is a LightCommandTurnOn, LightCommandToggle, LightCommandWhatever object.
 Each LightCommand controls a group of lights.
+It is built with a from/to coordinates pair, it is executed on a Grid.

 The sequence of LightCommands is sent to a new CommandProcessor object.
 CommandProcessor iterates over a sequence of LightCommands, and executes each command on a Grid.